🇧🇦 Bosnia & Herzegovina · FBiH / RS Banking Agencies · Digital Assets

 Estimated Year 1 Total (excl. capital) Setup, regulatory, compliance, and office costs EUR 12,000–35,000

-Bosnia & Herzegovina Crypto License — Common Questions
+Bosnia & Herzegovina Crypto Licence — Common Questions

 Bosnia & Herzegovina (BiH) is a highly decentralized state composed of two Entities: the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS).
 Each Entity has its own government, laws, and regulatory agencies including separate banking agencies.
 For crypto licensing, this means registration requirements vary depending on which Entity the business is incorporated in, with FBiH generally being the more commercially developed option.